 Brand Name Advantages - the first reason is quality assurance.
 Larger companies tend to have more professional drivers.
 The next advantage is experience.
-Companies like Starline Tours (buy online) and LA City Tours (buy online) have been offering guided tours of Los Angeles and Hollywood for decades.
+Some of the major brands have been offering guided tours of Los Angeles and Hollywood for decades.
 Another good reason is that brand-name open-top van tours usually offer headsets that are linked to the driver's microphone, which makes it easier to hear when it's noisy.
 Also, brand name tour companies offer modern vehicles so you won't get stuck on an old van.

 When you pay thousands of dollars for a vacation, sometimes it makes sense to pay a little extra for a tour to get the full value from your vacation in Los Angeles.
 You can ensure a tour reservation if you book in advance (see below).

 All tour companies that operate motor vehicles need certifications from the DOT and CPUC: